 With work related injuries on the rise, and a pandemic to manage, there is a pressing need to offer workers access to a hassle-free service at any time of the day or night.
 Companies are introducing a central number to report COVID-19 exposure, illness or injury around the clock, with immediate nurse triage and medical advice.
 It is important to offer real-time notification of illness and injuries to management to eliminate lag time, as well as robust follow-up procedures.
 There needs to be real-time records of all illnesses and injuries, their status and transparency of activities, and reporting on patterns and trends.

 With winter pending and the easing of restrictions around the corner, companies will need to put tougher work, health and safety measures in place.
-Direct Health Solutions is taking active measures to innovate its telehealth and technology offerings, so companies can boost the health and safety of their workers during COVID-19, and beyond.
+We are taking active measures to innovate its telehealth and technology offerings, so companies can boost the health and safety of their workers during COVID-19, and beyond.

 Integrating these types of platforms means companies can make evidence-based decisions and enhance their end-to-end business continuity strategy, with mitigating risk and keeping employees happier.